tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-anki.md

     It drags the cards' intervals along causing them to grow faster than normal, which leads to forgetting in the future.

-    If you've been using Anki before applying this setting, you should **Refold** your collection with the [RefoldEase](https://ankiweb.net/shared/info/819023663) add-on.
+    If you've been using Anki before applying this setting, you should *refold* your collection with the [RefoldEase](https://ankiweb.net/shared/info/819023663) add-on.

     If you would like to learn more about Ease Hell, check out [this video](https://youtu.be/1XaJjbCSXT0).